 Using someone else's identity to get credit

-The use of someone else's name and identity to obtain credit is an obvious no-no. But suppose -- and Kaplan says she has heard tales of such situations -- a parent whose credit has been ruined uses a child's name and identity to open new credit accounts.
-Illegal?
+Trying to obtain credit through the use of someone else's name and identity is an obvious no-no. But suppose -- and Kaplan says she has heard of such cases -- a parent whose credit has been ruined uses a child's name and identity to open new credit accounts.
+Is that a problem?
 You bet.

 "It's illegal to pose as someone else," Kaplan says, "but there is also a moral question: Do you want to punish your child and wreck their credit as well?"

-You can keep an eye on your credit by getting a credit score for free at myBankrate.com.
+You can keep an eye on your credit by getting a credit score for free at myBankrate.